UCLA-StarAI/FairPC.jl/README.md

-# Learn Fair PSDD
+# Learn Fair PC

-## Installation

-1. Julia version 1.7

-2. Run commands with flag `--project` will automatically use the packages specified in `Project.toml`.
-See belows scripts for examples.
+This repo contains the code and experiments from the paper "[Group Fairness by Probabilistic Modeling with Latent Fair Decisions](http://starai.cs.ucla.edu/papers/ChoiAAAI21.pdf)", published in AAAI 2021.

-### Files
+## Files

 ```
   baselines/    Python scripts to reproduce `Reweight`, `Reduction` and `FairLR`.
-  bin/          Runnable julia srcipts (see below).
+  bin/          Runnable julia scripts (see below).
   circuits/     Learned circuits in experiments.
   data/         Datasets used in the experiments.
   scripts/      Helper files to generate experiments scripts.